dalgard/meteor-viewmodel/README.md

 ### addBinding

-Before I go into detail, allow me to present the full definition of the `click` binding:
+This is the full definition of the `click` binding:

 ```javascript
 ViewModel.addBinding("click", {
   on: "click"
 });
 ```

+I will try to explain how it gets to be so small.

 The job of a binding is to synchronize data between the DOM and the viewmodel.
 Bindings are added through definition objects: